• Skip to primary navigation

 How to serve lamb casserole?

-lamb casserole made in the slow cooker with potatoes and carrots.
+More lamb cooked in the slow cooker

 Do you like this recipe?